Hsgngr/dcipher-nlp-challenge/REPORT.md

 The next sections should give an insight into how I have adressed these challenges.

 # Approach

+As the project required I split my dataset into training and test sets by stratifying the Label column of the data.
+I saved them in data folder.
+To adress the problem's complexity, I started with an MVP where I was only using a small dataset of GLOVE embeddings (400B words with 50 units).
+As preprocessing, I split the sentences into word lists convert them to lower case and remove all punctuations from the Titles.
+When I saw some words like 'self-assembly', I understood that it was a mistake to delete '-' and some others so I customized the punctuations that I'm removing.
+I have found there were 14433 unique words just in Title and when I used Glove Embeddings only 7194 of them had an embedding in the GLOVE model.
+So I was curious whether if I used really small dataset of GLOVE or these words or not common enough to be in the vocabularies of these models.
+I decided to use one of the GLOVE's bigger dataset which includes 8 billion words and still got 9000 words out of 14500.
+I embedded unknown words as 'unk' and used this token 7365 times in the dataset.

-To adress the problem's complexity, I started with an MVP where I was only using a small dataset of GLOVE embeddings and taking the average of each word's vector in the title of articles.
+and taking the average of each word's vector in the title of articles.
 Although this wasn't a huge success it helped me to create my pipeline around the project.
+I have found there were 14433 unique words and

+Later I continued with training my own embeddings with Tensorflow.
+I have found there were 14433 unique words and

-Later I continued with Google's BERT model which has many options and easier to implement with TensorFlow.
+Google's BERT model which has many options and easier to implement with TensorFlow.
-# Methodology

 # Results and Discussion